Cantera/cantera-website/pages/science/reactors/reactors.rst

 ..
 [Kee2017] R. J. Kee, M. E. Coltrin, P. Glarborg, and H. Zhu. *Chemically Reacting Flow:
    Theory and Practice*.
 2nd Ed.
 John Wiley and Sons, 2017.

+.. rubric:: Footnotes

+..
+[1] Prior to Cantera 2.6, the sense of the net heat flow was reversed, with positive :math:`\dot{Q}` representing heat removal from the system.
+However, the sense of heat flow through a wall between two reactors was the same, with a positive value representing heat flow from the left reactor to the right reactor.